Don't get caught out by tolls!

-- In certain areas with an environmental vignette
+- In certain zones with an environmental sticker

-Charges will depend not only on your route, but also on the type of vehicle you're driving.
-The smaller and more environmentally friendly it is, the less it will cost you.
+The amount you pay depends not only on your route, but also on the type of vehicle you’re driving.
+The smaller and the more eco-friendly your car, the less you’ll have to spend.

 France